Recipes & Diet

 Substitutes for light cream: light (or “lite”) canned coconut milk, soy creamer, coconut-based creamers, almond-based creamers

-Full fat coconut milk can be substituted for heavy cream.
+Full-fat coconut milk can be substituted for heavy cream.
 A coconut milk substitute will impart a coconut flavor to a recipe, so it will work for some recipes, but not all.

 Dairy-free whipped topping can be used as a substitute for sweet cream if used straight out of the carton and not whipped.
+But read the labels.
+Some whipped toppings are labeled “dairy-free” but may have small amounts of dairy.

-Updated December 2022.
+Updated December 2024.